Kong/docs.konghq.com/app/konnect/dev-portal/applications/dev-apps.md

    flow for application registration, enter the ID of your third-party OAuth2 claim.

    {:.important}
-   > Your application may only be able to register for API Product versions that shares the same auth strategy.
+   > Your application may only be able to register for API Product versions that share the same auth strategy.

 1. After filling in the details, click **Create**.
 You'll be directed to your new application's details page where you can [generate credentials](/konnect/dev-portal/applications/dev-gen-creds/) and view registered services.